 Description

 Join us on Saturday, October 19th for an engaging discussion with Dr. Caroline Collins, curator of the exhibition Take Me to the Water: Histories of the Black Pacific, currently on view at the JCHS Museum of Art + History through October 27th.
-During this virtual event, Dr. Collins will be in conversation with JCHS staff about exhibition topics and their relationship to the Olympic Peninsula.
+During this virtual event, Dr. Collins will be in conversation with local author and program director Oceana Sawyer about the exhibition topics and their relationship to the Olympic Peninsula and beyond.

 All registrants will be sent a recording of the discussion within five days after the event.
 The Zoom link will be sent in the confirmation email you will receive from SimpleTix within one minute after registering.
 Don't see it in your inbox?
 Check your spam.